edamontology/edam-sandbox/README.md

 edamverify implements all checks previously implemented in [edamxpathvalidator](https://github.com/edamontology/edamxpathvalidator).

-edamverify is invoked whenever the development copy of EDAM (EDAM_dev.owl) is changed, using the EDAM Travis CI system.
+edamverify is invoked whenever the development copy of EDAM ([EDAM_dev.owl](https://github.com/edamontology/edamontology/blob/master/EDAM_dev.owl)) is changed, using the EDAM Travis CI system.

 # EDAM QC implementation
 EDAM QC consists of:
 * invocation of the [report](http://robot.obolibrary.org/report) utility from the [ROBOT](https://github.com/ontodev/robot) ontology verification suite.
-This runs a [series](http://robot.obolibrary.org/report_queries/) of general quality control SPARQL queries.
+This runs a [series](http://robot.obolibrary.org/report_queries/) of basic quality control SPARQL queries, such as duplicated labels or synyonms, missing ontology metadata, references to deprecated concepts *etc.*
-* invocation of *edamverify* which runs a series of SPARQL and SHACL queries, defined in the `queries/` folder (see below) which are tailored specifically to EDAM.
+* invocation of **edamverify** which runs a series of SPARQL and SHACL queries, defined in the `queries/` folder (see below) which are tailored specifically to EDAM.
 The SPARQL queries are invoked using the ROBOT [verify](http://robot.obolibrary.org/verify) utility.
+The SHACL queries are invoked directly.

+Each query has a logging level (based on [ROBOT report](http://robot.obolibrary.org/report)) which defines the severity of the issue:
+* **ERROR**: Must be fixed before releasing the ontology.
+These issues will cause problems for users, such as classes with multiple labels.
+* **WARN**: Should be fixed as soon as possible.
+These will not cause problems for all users, but may not be what they expect.
+For example, a class that is inferred to be equivalent to another named class.
+* **INFO**: Should be fixed if possible.
+These are for consistency and cleanliness, such as definitions that do not start with an uppercase character.

 # Queries